Restorative care for every body — all adults are welcome here! Take a break and [Book your Calm] or [Send a Gift Card].

 Assisted Stretch Therapy FAQ

-For many people, this style of therapy is new — so it’s completely natural to have questions.
+For many people, this style of therapy is new in Geelong — so it’s completely natural to have questions.
 Below you’ll find answers to some of the most common things people ask before their first session.

 Our goal is simple: to help you feel supported, comfortable, and confident as you begin.